 Clinical interns at the Stonewall Project will receive:

 The internship is 20 hours per week, and a one-year commitment is required.
-We accept applications from students enrolled in master’s programs in counseling, psychology, or social work (MA, MS, MSW, MEd); post-master’s MFT Interns, PCC Interns, and ASWs; and alcohol and drug counselors seeking California certification.
-Prior experience with harm reduction approaches, substance use counseling, or working with the LGBTQI community desired.
-Candidates of color, Spanish-speaking bilingual/bicultural candidates, HIV-positive candidates, and candidates successfully using harm reduction or 12-step principles in their own lives are especially encouraged to apply.
-Our program hours are 11:30 a.m.–8:00 p.m.
-Monday through Thursday and 8:30 a.m.–5:00 p.m.
-Friday.
+We accept applications from students enrolled in postgraduate programs in counseling, psychology, or social work (MA, MS, MSW, MEd); postgraduate Associate Marriage and Family Therapists (AMFTs), Associate Professional Clinical Counselors (APCCs), and Associate Social Workers (ASWs); and alcohol and drug counselors seeking California certification.
+Prior experience with harm reduction approaches, substance use counseling, or working with the LGBTQI community desired (but not required).
+We welcome people of all gender identities and cultural backgrounds to apply.
+Our program hours are Monday through Thursday 11:30 a.m. to 8 p.m. and Friday 8:30 a.m. to 5 p.m.

-If you have questions about the Stonewall Clinical Internship Program or about the application process, please contact Robert Holum, LMFT, Director, Clinical Internship Training Program, at (415) 487-8067 or at rholum (at) sfaf.org.
+If you have questions about the Stonewall Clinical Internship Program or about the application process, please contact Robert Holum, LMFT, Director, Clinical Internship Training Program, at (415) 487-8067 or at .

 About the Stonewall Project: